20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 categories: C++
 ---

 Hiyas!
 We're going to tie up some loose ends today, and complete the steps you need to render arbitrary metric tensors in general relativity.
-This is the last tutorial article in this segment - after this we'll be moving onto numerical relativity, so its time to clear up a few straggler topics:
+This is the last jumbo tutorial article I'm doing in this series - after this we'll be moving onto numerical relativity, so its time to clear up a few straggler topics:

 1. A dynamic timestep
 2. Workable camera controls/consistently orienting tetrads